NVIDIA/dgxc-benchmarking/llmb-run/README.md

 5. **Job Submission Fails**
    - Check your Slurm account and partition settings in `cluster_config.yaml`
-   - If your system does not support GRES, make sure `SBATCH_GPUS_PER_NODE` is not in your environment section
+   - If your system does not support GRES, make sure `SLURM_GPUS_PER_NODE` is not in your environment section
    - Use `-v` flag for verbose output to see detailed error messages

 ## Alternative Installation Methods